 There are many tutorials about setting up SPDY would suggest to choose SPDY from the drop down.
 SPDY has been removed from the recent version of Chrome.

 About the VPS

 I have been using Openshift.com for free for years.
-However, I have to switch to other service from Openshift because the free account doesn’t support CA signed SSL.
+However, I have to switch to another service from Openshift because the free account doesn’t support CA signed SSL.
 Paid user can add CA signed SSL to their website, I do not mind to pay but they do not accept payment from Hong Kong.
-SSL is getting more important in search engine ranking, and it is required for advanced protocol such as SPDY that can improve page loading performance.
+SSL is getting more important in search engine ranking, and it is required for an advanced protocol such as SPDY that can improve page loading performance.
 I choose VPS from hostmada.com for USD 24 a year at the end.